laserman120/Bobble-Detector-Minecraft/README.md

 # Bobble-Detector-Minecraft
 A bobble detector for Minecraft Forge 1.19.2.

-Adds a simple block that detects when a fish is cought and outputs a redstone signal.
+Adds a simple block that detects when a fish is caught and outputs a redstone signal.

 It does not include a crafting recipe, you can add one with CraftTweaker or KubeJS.